Ideas for School Social Content Over the BreakNovember 22, 2020

 Behind-the-scenes teacher preparation

-As the new term is about to begin, teachers will often get together before the start of school term for a planning day.
+At the beginning of the new school season, teachers will often get together for some planning days.
 If you pay attention, this day is rich in interesting content that will engage parents and get students excited for the new school term.

 It's rare to see a glimpse of the inner-workings of your school, so snap a few photos of staff enjoying themselves at the planning day.
 Are any teachers preparing an interesting unit in the upcoming year?
 If they're comfortable speaking on camera, video a quick teaser of what students in their class can expect.